-The Group leases transportation, service and office equipment that are included in the property and equipment and under various finance arrangements ranging for a period of 24 to 60 months (see Note 21).
+The Group leases transportation, service and office equipment that are included in the property and equipment and under various finance arrangements ranging for a period of 24 to 60 months

 In 2015, the Group purchased a computer hardware on a long-term payment arrangement.
 The liability is interest bearing and payable over 60 months.
 As of December 31, 2018, the outstanding liability amounted to ₱24.29 million, ₱12.85 million of which is reported under 'other noncurrent liabilities' in the consolidated statements of financial position.
-Interest expense arising from the amortization of the deferred interest amounted to ₱3.48 million and ₱4.59 million in 2018 and 2017, respectively.
+Interest expense arising from the amortization of the deferred interest amounted to P3.48 million and P4.59 million in 2018 and 2017,